Meeman-Shelby Forest WMA and State ParkAbout 12 miles north of downtown Memphis, TN Millington, TN 38053

 All hunters are required to register and obtain a free permit at the park headquarters (901) 876-5215.
 Rimfire rifle, shotgun, muzzleloader, and archery equipment only.
 Centerfire rifles and handguns are prohibited.
 Wild hogs may be taken during deer season by licensed deer hunters.

-Big Game - Same as Statewide Seasons - except as noted
+Big Game, Small Game - Same as Statewide Seasons, except as noted below

 Open Monday, Wednesday, and Saturday within statewide seasons, except as noted.
 Closed to spring squirrel hunting.
 Small game hunters must meet blaze orange requirements.
 Deer seasons follow Unit CWD dates, including the August G/M/A hunt.
 See Deer Seasons & Bag Limits.